-The DHS’s goal is to deliver over 1,5 million housing opportunities by 2019, as set out in the 2014-2019 Medium Term Strategic Framework.
+The DHS’s goal is to deliver over 1,5 million houses by 2019, as set out in the 2014-2019 MTSF.
 It also seeks to ensure, among other things, that poor households have access to adequate housing in better living environments.

 Housing the poor was an ingredient of the department’s three-part response to the State’s Vision 2030 Strategy.
 “Gap housing” is a term that describes the shortfall or gap in the market between residential units supplied by the State and houses delivered by the private sector.
 The gap housing market comprises people who typically earn between R3 500 and R15 000 per month, which is too little to enable them to participate in the private property market, yet too much to qualify for state assistance.

-Nationally the houses were fnancially assisted by the National Housing Finance Corporation (NHFC) through an intervention called Finance Linked Individual Subsidy Programme (FLISP), which gives all qualifying benefciaries the certainty of being granted loans, bonds or mortgages by banks and other fnancial institutions.
+Nationally, the houses were financially assisted by the National Housing Finance Corporation (NHFC) through an intervention called Finance Linked Individual Subsidy Programme (FLISP), which gives all qualifying beneficiaries the certainty of being granted loans, bonds or mortgages by banks and other financial institutions.